Manishsahusahu/ap-assignment/README.md

 # AP assignment

-This project is a assignment of acharya prashant organisation for a React application created using Vite.
+This project is an assignment of acharya prashant organisation for a React application created using Vite.

 ## Table of Contents